How I Think — Jacob Sager

 How I think

-I do not start
+I don’t start

 with the tool.